vlopatko/quiz-game/README.md

 # Quiz Game

-In this project I am studying on, I am using [The Trivia API](https://the-trivia-api.com) to create a Quiz game.
-Please, check live version here: [https://exampletrue.github.io/quiz-game/](https://exampletrue.github.io/quiz-game)
+In this project I am studying to build a browser game, I am using [The Trivia API](https://the-trivia-api.com) to create a Quiz game.
+Please, check the live version here: [https://exampletrue.github.io/quiz-game/](https://vlopatko.github.io/quiz-game)